Embodying the Spirit of Ubuntu: A Somatic & Mindfulness Meditation Retreat For Women and Gender Expansive People of the African Diaspora

 We are excited to offer this very special healing retreat for all self-identified women of African Ancestry and of the Diaspora.
 During this retreat we will create a safe container where we can experience connection, compassion and unconditional loving support.

-By bending deep embodiment/ somatic work with mindfulness-based meditation practices we can re-learn how to come home to our hearts, rest in our bodies and become truly present for one another.
+By blending deep embodiment/ somatic work with mindfulness-based meditation practices we can re-learn how to come home to our hearts, rest in our bodies and become truly present for one another.

 The word Ubuntu is translated as, “I am because we are” and it’s the spirit of this gathering and a core theme we will weave throughout the retreat.
 For some, Ubuntu is something akin to a soul force.
 It is a direct expression of unity, honor and interconnectedness with one another.
 Ubuntu derives from Nguni and Bantu languages of Africa and in Zulu language of South Africa the word symbolizes being human.